amirh0ss3in/ConvLSTM-Project/README.md

 This result was obtained with 50,000 training images and 25,000 testing images. <br>
 V 1.0.0, hyperparameter tuning is needed.

+## Street_view.py
+Maximum validation accuracy: 94.65% (on 15 epochs; withoun any image processing) V 1.0.1 , hyperparameter tuning is needed.

 ## cifar10.py
 Maximum validation accuracy: 83.35% (on 30 epochs; withoun any image processing) <br>
 V 1.0.0 , hyperparameter tuning is needed.<br>
 Neural network architecture is different than the others.

-## Street_view.py
-Maximum validation accuracy: 86.46% (on 60 epochs; withoun any image processing)<br>
-V 1.0.0, hyperparameter tuning is needed.